ooples/pine_script_docs/source/language/Operators.rst

 - If `timeframe.ismonthly <https://www.tradingview.com/pine-script-reference/v5/#var_timeframe{dot}ismonthly>`__ is ``true``,
   then ``color.blue`` is returned, otherwise `na <https://www.tradingview.com/pine-script-reference/v5/#var_na>`__ is returned.

-Note that the two possible values on each side of the ``:`` are expressions — not local blocks, so they will not affect the limit of 500 local blocks per scope.
+Note that the return values on each side of the ``:`` are expressions — not local blocks, so they will not affect the limit of 500 local blocks per scope.